 National Society of Black Engineers (NSBE)

-NSBE’s mission is to increase the number of culturally responsible black engineers who excel academically, succeed professionally and positively impact the community.
+UDel NSBE is a part of Region 2’s Danger Zone and we stay #2HYPE!
+The mission of NSBE is “to increase the number of culturally responsible Black Engineers who excel academically, succeed professionally, and positively impact the community.”

 Advisor: Marianne T. Johnson

 Academic Program Manager, Student Development & Support, RISE Program